 PhD Candidate, Department of Social Anthropology.
 Michelle’s research interests include political ecology, borders and territoriality, political mobilization, and development.
 Based in the cities of Montevideo and Mercedes, her current research looks at the growing foreign-owned forestry/pulp mill industry in Uruguay at a time when the left-wing party has come to power.
 Rejecting the divide between nature and society, she explores how the tension around the forestry/pulp complex is linked to the ways people interpret progressive politics and understand the concepts of “nature” and belonging.

 PhD Candidate, Department of Sociology.
 Gökbörü’s research focuses on the ways in which the reorganization of space and time happens in the social movements after the global slump era of 2007-8.
-In particular, he is interested in exploring the ongoing Gezi Resistance of Turkey as the empirical site of my study.
+In particular, he is interested in exploring the ongoing Gezi Resistance of Turkey.
 He argues that the Gezi Resistance, which accommodated explicitly queer engagements, offers striking portraits of the creation of queer time and space in-so-far as it has generated non-normative temporalities and spatialities that allow people, whose lives have been unlivable by existing political arrangements, to build alliances in intergenerational, sensuous, affectionate, responsible and responsive ways through the various forms of performances, such as marches against the stark violence of the state, casserole marches against the neoliberal market imperatives that left people without food and shelter, and gender transgressive street theater, dance and music.